IBM/transition-amr-parser/README.md

 ## Manual Install

-the code has been tested on Python 3.6. to install
+The code has been tested on Python `3.6` to install

 ```bash
 git clone git@github.ibm.com:mnlp/transition-amr-parser.git